cdcarter/cdcarter.github.com/_posts/2015-06-07-recordtype-hacking.md

 ### Step one: define our problem

 In my case, we're working with [a slightly non-standard instance of Salesforce][http://patronmanager.com], where each `Opportunity` represents one (and only one) payment.
-If you take in multiple payments, they each get their own `Opportunity`, and in order to have multiple payments all link to one pledge (pretty standard in many organizations), you need to create a parent `Pledge` object. if you're on NPSP, this specific problem won't bite you, but any situation where an online donation creates a new `Opportunity` will create a need here.
+If you take in multiple payments, they each get their own `Opportunity`, and in order to have multiple payments all link to one pledge (pretty standard in many organizations), you need to create a parent `Pledge` object.
+If you're on NPSP, this specific problem won't bite you, but any situation where an online donation creates a new `Opportunity` will create a need here.

 So, we have `Pledge__c`, and we've added an additional relationship, `Opportunity` has a lookup to `Pledge`.
 When we create a new payment (`Opportunity`) by hand, we want it to automatically copy over many fields that are stored on the pledge (Type, Primary Campaign, Fund, Fiscal Year Applied, etc...).